jenncamacho/Hospital_Readmissions/README.md

 | DecisionTree       | 0.0789                  | 0.7440   | 0.5172    | 0.5174  |
 | RandomForest       | 1.8248                  | 0.8049   | 0.5313    | 0.5152  |

-The Logistic Regression Model performed better than the KNN, SVC, DecisionTree, and RandomForest models, none of the models generated an impressive recall score: all fell in the 0.500-0.5174 range.
-Implications of a recall score close to 0.500:

-- Missed Readmissions: The model is missing 50% of the patients who were actually readmitted.
-These patients are classified as "not readmitted" (False Negatives).
-- Risk of Missing Critical Cases: In a healthcare context, failing to identify patients at risk of readmission could lead to missed opportunities for timely intervention and care.
-- Model Improvement Needed: The model might need improvement, such as using different features, fine-tuning the model parameters, or trying different algorithms that might better capture the patterns related to patient readmission.
-- Recognizing that other contributing factors beyond those captured in the patient record could exist which are not available for use in the model.

 ## Recommendations

 The Logistic Regression Model is useful to identify features that have the strongest correlation to whether a patient will be readmitted to the hospital.